-- Be a “don’t-wanter.”
 Never fall in love with something you are trying to acquire—at least not at first.
 Be a little aloof.
 Don’t get emotionally attached.
 Kick the tires.
-(I learned this concept from Robert G. Allen, author of numerous financial books)
+(This point was underscored for me by Robert G. Allen, author of numerous financial books.)

-- Don’t get too eager.
-I have usually found in negotiations that the first person to name a number loses.
-Let the other person go first.
-Pace your responses to theirs.
-If they take 24 hours to respond, you should take 24 hours to respond.
+In negotiations, the first person to name a number usually loses.
+So let the other person go first and pace your responses to theirs.
+If they take 24 hours to respond, set your clock for tomorrow at this time.

-- Give yourself options.
-This is the most important suggestion.
+This is important.
 The more options you have, the more you will believe you don’t need any particular offer.
 For example, want to sell a car at the best price?
-Generate multiple offers.
+Get multiple offers for it.
 It will change your negotiating posture and put you in a position of strength.

-This may sound manipulative or even unethical, but I don’t think you can afford to ignore the very real psychology that is at work in serious negotiations.
-You do so to your own detriment.
+You may think this is manipulative or unethical, but I don’t think you can afford to ignore the very real psychology that is at work in serious negotiations.
+Do so to your own detriment.

-And if you are ultimately committed to negotiating win-win relationships (as I am), you can still do so.
-You can just ensure that the other party doesn’t win at your expense.
+And if you are committed to negotiating win-win relationships, as I surely am, you can still do so this way.
+You’re ensuring that the other party doesn’t win at your expense.